frostbone25/ShaderInjector/ConfigurationGuide.md

 ![recompile-all](GithubContent/LiveShaderEditing/recompile-all.png)

 You should see immediate visual changes after compilation completes, with different tonal range and better color accuracy than the base game!

+If you do not be sure to check for compilation errors in the runtime logs at the bottom of the ShaderInjector window.
+If there are that means you have created an error due to improper syntax by not following instructions or you accidentally added/removed a character that the compiler can't resolve.
+So undo your changes until the shader can compile again, by default all shaders can compile successfully.

 #### Tonemap Screenshots